Israel–Taiwan relations: History

 The government of Nationalist China has always been sympathetic and supportive of Zionism.
-In 1947, China abstained in the United Nations Partition Plan for Palestine and officially recognized Israel in March 1949 but later voted in the United Nations General Assembly to accept Israel as a member state, allowing Israel to send a consul to China.
+In 1947, China abstained in the United Nations Partition Plan for Palestine but later officially recognized Israel in March 1949 and voted in the United Nations General Assembly to accept Israel as a member state, allowing Israel to send a consul to China.
 The consul was stationed in Shanghai to deal with the transfer of Jewish refugees to Israel.
 However, when the Nationalist government moved to Taiwan, a former Qing province and later Japanese colony from 1895 to 1945, due to the Chinese Civil War, Israel's consul in Shanghai Walter Eytan stated: “According to our country's recognition policy, our recognition must be based on a pragmatic basis...
 There is no doubt that the government of the Republic is an effective government that controls the Mainland China."
 This idea established the general direction of Israel's China policy.

-On January 9, 1950, Israel officially recognized the newly established People's Republic of China, becoming the first country in the Middle East to do so.
+On 9 January 1950, Israel officially recognized the newly established People's Republic of China, becoming the first country in the Middle East to do so.
 By then, the People's Republic of China had taken over the entire country.
 As a result, all existing ties between Israel and Taiwan were severed.
 Taiwan even refused to grant visas to Israelis.

 In 1959, Israel instructed the country's ambassador to the United Nations, “Although our exchanges with Communist China are not smooth, we must try to avoid contact with the Kuomintang regime in Taiwan.”
 However, China did not establish diplomatic relations with Israel.
 During the Cold War, based on the line of opposing imperialism and export of revolution, the Chinese Communist Party supported Arab countries against Israel and maintained hostile relations with its government.
 It was not until 1992 that China and Israel established diplomatic relations.
 But even so, Israel has not established diplomatic relations with Taiwan.
 Based on the fact that both countries are allies of the United States, the United States has always provided military and economic support to the two countries.